 The upper pool has three pipes shooting hot water from the hillside.
 A thoughtfully placed rock seat directly beneath these pipes allows you to enjoy a unique hydro-massage from the hot spring water; this is like being pummeled by thousands of tiny karate chops!

 Water Temperature: The upper pool is the hottest with a temperature of 106°F. The pools below are only slightly cooler.

-Clothing Optional: As these springs are located on U.S. National Forest land you may be cited by a ranger if caught bathing nude.
+Clothing Optional: These springs are located on U.S. National Forest land – you may be cited by a ranger if caught bathing nude.
 However, many folk do bathe nude here.
 Chances are unlikely you will encounter a ranger, however be warned you could be cited if caught bathing nude.

 Camping: There are many U.S. National Forest campgrounds within this vicinity.
 We stayed at Redondo Campground during one of our visits to San Antonio Hot Springs.
 See Spence Hot Springs above for more information on camping in this area.

 Overview of San Antonio Hot Springs

 This is one of our favourite natural hot springs in New Mexico; it offers a hike, beautiful scenery and plenty of relaxing pools to soak in.
 Hopefully the extra effort involved in getting to San Antonio Hot Springs keeps this area in a pristine natural condition.